SmeetAjudiya/Python-Game/README.md

 # Python-Game
-Created a rock paper sissor game in python
+Created a rock paper scissor game and numbers game in python